-If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts positions in this field will grow by 13 percent by 2028.
+If you’re thinking about a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which estimates careers in this industry will grow by 13 percent by 2028.

-There’s a few reasons why these careers are increasing so rapidly.
-One is homeowners taking advantage of government refunds to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which influences old equipment.
-In conclusion, there’s the red-hot home market and a property shortage that’s driven a bump in new construction houses.
+There are several reasons why these careers are expanding so quickly.
+One is homeowners taking advantage of government refunds to install more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot home market and a house shortage that’s driven a bump in new construction residences.

 What Is an HVAC Technician?